Peugeot 605: History

-Also like the XM, the 605 initially suffered from quality issues that resulted in numerous breakdowns or malfunctions (particularly with the ambitious electrics).
-An extensive recall operation took place at great cost, in which most of the engine room wiring and exhaust system (as well as numerous other parts) were exchanged, but by then the damage to the car's reputation had been done.
+Also like the XM, the 605 initially suffered from quality issues that resulted in a number of breakdowns or malfunctions (particularly with the ambitious electrics).
+An extensive recall operation took place at great cost, in which most of the engine room wiring and exhaust system (as well as multiple other parts) were exchanged, but by then the damage to the car's reputation had been done.

 In 1995, Peugeot tried to solve the problems by unveiling an extensively revamped 605 (known as the "Phase 2" model); it received a facelift which looked modern at its time, but also the interior was vastly improved by giving it more ergonomic controls and a refreshed look.
 The naturally aspirated diesel was discontinued at this time, as the new 406 was placed to supplant the lower specification 605s.

-Performance and handling were improved as well, and many of the reliability issues were solved.
+Performance and handling were improved as well, and some of the reliability issues were solved.
 Technological advances were made, most remarkably the side airbags, although sales remained low.

 After the launch of the well received Peugeot 406 (that was larger than the 405 it replaced) in 1995, 605 sales dropped to near insignificant levels, and it was quietly dropped in September 1999.
 The 605's successor, the Peugeot 607, was launched in the autumn of 1999, and was slightly more successful on the domestic and export markets.

 The end of 605 production in 1999 spelled the end of the "05" generation Peugeots in Europe after more than twenty years, this generation had started in 1977, with the 305.

+A 605 served as a French presidential state car, being used to drive around president François Mitterrand.